egtogamat/hotspot-manufacturers/applications/innodev.md

 * Encrypted/locked-down firmware

 The firmware will be locked-down to the serial number of the processor.
-The data will be encrypted
+The data will be encrypted as use BalenaOS

-* Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures like an ECC chip
+* Encrypted storage of the miner swarm_key, using the ATECC608B ECC chip

 Swarm key and data encryption key will be stored in the ECC chip.